Dasha Mart Shows Off Her Flexibility By Doing The Splits While Clad In A Tiny Pink Thong

 “Lovely set of photos!
 Beautiful stretch!” another fan added.

-“Your every status are flawless my Queen,” a fourth wrote alongside a series of flames.
+“Your every status are flawless my Queen,” a fourth wrote alongside a series of flame emoji.